-My research is in the philosophy of language and mathematics, and I have written about loose talk, questions, choices, probability and infinity.
-Before coming to Virginia Tech, I was a Louis Skolnick postdoc at Princeton, and did my PhD at NYU under Cian Dorr.
-I am a regular visitor of the Institut Jean Nicod in Paris.
+Daniel Hoek researches the philosophy of language and mathematics, and has written about loose talk, questions, choices, probability and infinity.
+Before coming to Virginia Tech, Hoek was a Louis Skolnick postdoc at Princeton, and completed his PhD at NYU under Cian Dorr.
+Hoek is a regular visitor of the Institut Jean Nicod in Paris.

-I am interested in conversational exculpature, a pragmatic process by which information is subtracted from what we literally say.
+Hoek is interested in conversational exculpature, a pragmatic process by which information is subtracted from what we literally say.
 This can account for a range of linguistic phenomena, including loose talk and some metaphors.
-My other big research project is on inquisitive decision theory, an account of belief-guided action that emphasises the centrality of questions in decision-making.
+His other major research project is on inquisitive decision theory, an account of belief-guided action that emphasises the centrality of questions in decision-making.